danfuzz/samizdat/doc/language-guide/02-data.md

 #### Function

-A `function` is an encapsulated potential computation.
+A `Function` is an encapsulated potential computation.
 As with many other languages, functions are generally defined in terms of source code and an execution context.

 See the language guide section on functions for more details.

+#### Generic

+A `Generic` is a generic function.
+That is, it is an encapsulated mapping from types to functions, in this case based on the type of the first argument passed to the generic function when called.

+TODO: See the language guide section on functions for more details.

 #### Box

-A box is a holder for some other value.
+A `Box` is a holder for some other value.
 Boxes are sometimes also known as "cells".

 In addition to the box constructor functions, the three functions that